Boosted B2C user trust and international conversion rates in India, Brazil and Mexico through better UX

 THIS CASE STUDY…

-…will include workstream data for all countries, but I’ve decided to limit images and specific content to the India workstream, so this case study isn’t a mile long. 🙂
+…will include workstream data for all countries, but I’ve decided to limit images and focus most of the specific details to the India workstream, so this case study isn’t a mile long. 🙂

 PROCESS: